 Dimitri Pittas has appeared on leading opera stages throughout North America and Europe, including the Bavarian State Opera, the Vienna State Opera, the Royal Opera House Covent Garden and the Canadian Opera Company.
 He is a graduate of The Metropolitan Opera’s Lindemann Young Artist Development Program and has been heard on the Met stage as Rodolfo in La bohème, Macduff in Macbeth, Nemorino in L’elisir d’Amore, Cassio in Otello, Alfred in Die Fledermaus and Tamino in Die Zauberflöte.
 His repertoire includes performances as the title role of Don Carlo, Riccardo in Un ballo in maschera, Alfredo in La traviata, Tebaldo in I Capuletti e i Montecchi, Edgardo in Lucia di Lammermoor, Oronte in Verdi's rarity, I Lombardi, the Duke of Mantua in Rigoletto and Michele in the world premiere of La Ciociara (Two Women) by Marco Tutino with San Francisco Opera, directed by Francesca Zambello.
 For his debut with The Canadian Opera Company as the Duke, the Toronto Star said, “Dimitri Pittas comes off the best as The Duke of Mantua, with a flexible voice that can express real love and shallow desire with equal conviction.”

-Mr. Pittas began the current season singing Verdi’s Requiem for the BBC Proms with the Orchestra of the Age of Enlightenment under Marin Alsop, Beethoven’s Symphony No. 9 with the Oslo Philharmonic under Vasily Petrenko, and Rachmaninoff’s The Bells with the Orchestre Metropolitain de Montreal under the baton of Yannick Nézet-Séguin.
-Operatic engagements have included the role of Nemorino in L’elisir d’amore with Houston Grand Opera, and a return to the Bolshoi Opera in the title role of Don Carlo.
-Upcoming engagements include his role debut as Lt.
+This season marks a role and house debut as the title role of Werther with Florida Grand Opera.
+Other engagements this season include an evening of Opera and Broadway with the Charleston Symphony Orchestra.
+Recent operatic engagements include Alfredo in La traviata with Houston Opera and Nemorino in L’Elisir d’Amore with Pittsburgh Opera.
+In concert he recently performed Verdi’s Requiem with the Atlanta Symphony and the Portland Symphony and sang Mario Cavaradossi in Tosca with the Charleston Symphony.
+Previously, Mr. Pittas sang Verdi’s Requiem for the BBC Proms with the Orchestra of the Age of Enlightenment led by Marin Alsop, Beethoven’s Symphony No. 9 with the Oslo Philharmonic, and Rachmaninoff’s The Bells with the Orchestre Metropolitain de Montreal, under the baton of Yannick Nézet-Séguin.
+Operatic engagements included Nemorino in L’elisir d’amore with Houston Grand Opera, a return to the Bolshoi Opera in the title role of Don Carlo, his role debut as Lt.
 Pinkerton in Madama Butterfly with Washington National Opera, and performances of Alfred in Die Fledermaus with Santa Fe Opera.